DavePearce/Homepage/content/projects/dts.md

 draft: false
 date: 2004-01-01
 title: "Dynamic Topological Sort"
-subtitle: "Efficient algorithms for updating the topological sort of a directed graph after one or more edge insertions.
+description: "Efficient algorithms for updating the topological sort of a directed graph after one or more edge insertions.
 Such algorithms can also be used for detecting cycles in dynamically changing graphs as well."
 tag: "dts"
 ---